KirCute/VirtualChatBox/README.md

 ## How to use it ?
   It's easy to use it.
 Just download, cd to "src" dictionary, and enter "python VirtualChatBox.py" after you came in the game.
 Enter things you want to say, or enter command with "/" to use, commands' format is similar to minecraft java version.
 You can use "/help" to know more.

   Besides, Virtual Chat Box support Minecraft - Stuff Library.
 Use "sudo pip install minecraftstuff" to get it.
 Then you can use its functions such as draw a circle.
 Add-ons' commands are in "/help", too.

 ## Can I use "~" to get a relative position of player?
   Yes, no problem.
 It's one strengths of it.
 Use "~" for "/tp" and "/setblock", say goodbye to remembering locations.

+## How can I exit?
+  The Virtual Chat Box protected a way to exit back to your terminal:
+  When there is no something in your input box like this:
+>
+  Then press button "ESC", now you can see:
+> ^[
+  Then press button "Enter".
+OK, exited successfully.

+## What's more?
+  More and more surprise in Virtual Chat Box!
+Download now and enjoy it. :)